 There was no GPS, only paper maps.
 If people got lost, they’d wander around until they found their way, usually having a little adventure in the process, or they’d stop and ask for directions from someone instead of relying on an automated voice with an English accent.

 The average American spends about ten hours a day on technology.
 Ten hours!
 Think about it – that is almost half of every day and most of our waking hours.
 As Albert Einstein once said: “The human spirit must prevail over technology.”

-It may be late-October already and although the stores will soon be filling up with Christmas products, there’s still time to break free from technology and enjoy some good old-fashioned tech-free New England autumnal fun.
+It may be late-September and although the stores will soon be filling up with Christmas products, there’s still plenty of time to break free from technology and enjoy some good old-fashioned tech-free New England autumnal fun.
 Are you game?
 Consider yourself double-dared to choose at least one of the activities listed below and get in touch with your inner Yankee.

 1. Make a scarecrow: Sure, you can go to the store and buy a pre-made scarecrow and your front yard will look just like everyone else’s, or you can find some old clothes, grab a ball of twine, a big brown paper bag, and a few permanent markers.
 Button up the shirt and zip up the pants.
 Tie them together with the twine and maybe a few safety pins, and fill them with leaves.
 Draw a face on the paper bag, fill it with leaves and attach it to the top of the stuffed shirt.

 Add a hat or glue on some yarn, straw, or an old mop to use as hair.
 A pumpkin can be used as an alternative for the paper bag head.
 Lean the scarecrow against a tree or set it on your front step.
 Total time to create one scarecrow: less than an hour.
 You will come away smelling like the crunchy, golden leaves and with rosy cheeks from the crisp autumn weather.
 Celebrate your creation with a cup of hot cider!